 Commercial vehicle accidents can get much more complicated than other forms of traffic accidents.
 When two cars are in a wreck, usually it’s one or the other driver that’s responsible.
 With commercial vehicles, not only are the drivers of both vehicles involved, but the company who owns the commercial car or truck, the loaders and even possibly the parts manufacturers.

-Usually, however, if you’re the one driving and you get hurt in an accident while you’re at work, you’ll be covered by workers’ comp.
+Usually, however, if you’re the one driving and you get hurt in an accident while you’re at work, you’ll be covered by workers’ compensation.
 The other driver may be able to file suit against both you and your employer, if you’re at fault, depending on the circumstances.
 Read about commercial truck accidents, how workers’ compensation plays in, and when you might have a suit against the other driver.

 Commercial Truck Accidents and Workers’ Comp